-WARNING: NEVER POSITION THE GUARD OR ANTIKICKBACK ASSEMBLY WITH THE POWER ON.
-NEVER POSITION THE ANTIKICKBACK PAWLS BY GRASPING THE PAWLS OR SPREADER.
+WARNING: NEVER POSITION THE GUARD OR ANTIKICKBACK/SPREADER ASSEMBLY WITH THE SAW RUNNING.
+NEVER POSITION THE ANTIKICKBACK/SPREADER ASSEMBLY BY GRASPING THE PAWLS OR SPREADER; USE THE TAB LOCATED ON THE ANTIKICKBACK BAR.

-The blade guard is positioned by loosening the guard clamp screw and rotating the guard so that the nose just clears the workpiece as shown.
+A. The Blade Guard is positioned by loosening the guard clamp screw and rotating the guard so that the "nose" just clears the workpiece as shown.

-This is necessary:
+This adjustment is necessary to:

-- to protect operator from accidentally contacting the sawblade radially from the Infeed direction. - to hold down the workpiece against the table minimizing lifting or fluttering (particularly thin and/or light workpieces); - to minimize sawdust thrown toward the operator. - to minimize the possibility of a thin pusher board riding up on top of the workpiece with loss of control of workpiece. - The antikickback and spreader assembly is used during ripping operations and is adjustable to accommodate the thickness of the board being ripped.
-A wing screw in the guard secures the assembly.
+- 1) Protect the operator from accidentally contacting the sawblade from the "infeed" direction. - Prevent the workpiece from being lifted from the table by the sawblade thus minimizing lifting or fluttering (particularly with thin and/or light workpieces). - Minimize sawdust from being thrown toward the operator. - 4) Minimize the possibility of a thin pusher board from riding up on top of the workpiece leading to loss of control of the workpiece. - B. The antikickback and spreader assembly is used during ripping operations and is adjustable to accommodate the thickness of the board being ripped.